Luke 24:1-53 Comments by Stephen Ricker

 * Why were they talking about such things if they felt the way they did?
 Perhaps when the journey started they were quiet.
 But being that the events of the last two weeks were so overwhelming they could not help but think about them.
 Finally, since it was a long journey, they could not keep silent.
 They began talking, asking each other questions, going over the details again and again.

->What do you think kept them from recognizing the Risen Jesus who joined them?
+>What do you think kept them from recognizing the risen Jesus who joined them?

 * Luke 24:15-16 "As they talked and discussed these things with each other, Jesus himself came up and walked along with them; but they were kept from recognizing him."